amitcesar/simpleCounterWithFlutter/README.md

 # alura_simple_counter_with_bloc

-praticando Flutter com bloc, subindo para deixar registrado :)
+praticando Flutter com bloc, subindo para deixar registrado.

-## Getting Started
+## Getting Startedd

 This project is a starting point for a Flutter application.